 Consistency is the key.
 See the steps below for a quick version of the HOA rules and regulations enforcement procedure and the penalties it incurs.

 Enforce HOA Rules and Regulations by Informing the Involved Party, and Ramp Up as Needed

-The first step to take when a homeowner breaks a regulation is to prepare and send an official letter.
+The first step to take when a homeowner breaks a regulation is preparing and sending an official letter.
 It should state the date and a detailed description of the violation.
-It should also have a detailed description for how to fix the situation.
-Include a copy of official documentation stating the relevant rule and repercussions for violating it.
+It should also have a detailed description of how to fix the situation.
+Please include a copy of official documentation stating the relevant rule and repercussions for violating it.

 If the issue remains unresolved, the next step is to fine the property owner according to the CC & Rs.
 If the situation continues, a lien may be placed on the property.
 The next step would be an official court order requiring resolution of the issue.
 The final and most drastic step is to contact the community’s attorney to begin a foreclosure proceeding on the property.

 Look through the HOA Covenants, Conditions, and Regulations document for your community.
 Make sure you haven’t been ignoring any important rules.
 Visit Ardent Residential online to read more about how you can protect the character and value of your community by enforcing HOA rules and regulations.